 The Continent is a gritty urban setting with a late Renaissance feel, taking place in an ancient but rapidly modernizing metropolis, once part of a decadent, racist Empire but now divided into neighborhoods ruled by an oligarchy of wealthy families whose word is law.
 Magic is persecuted and demihumans are despised and herded into ghettos.
 Halfling gangsters battle brutal paramilitaries for control of lucrative rackets, rural insurgents terrorize the roads into the countryside, a vast and decaying undercity ruled by a demented force lies just below the streets, and wretched Natives eke out a living in ruined city blocks, keeping to the shadows to avoid pogroms while their outlawed Druids plot to avenge centuries of defeat.
 Sex is power, and the influential wield it with a free hand in the libertine neighborhoods of the upper classes, indulging exotic and depraved vices while an illegal trade in magic flows everywhere.
 An ancient doomsday artifact lies lost and forgotten on a merchant’s shelf while the one man who could rightfully wield it sits brooding under house arrest, pondering the wrongs done to his family.
 Corporate merchants, backed by the oligarchs, attempt to crush their nimble smaller competitors, while the independent craftsmen fight back with clever inventions that stretch the limits of the law.
-Distraction is everywhere, from street food, a dozen wildly different taverns, gambling, pit fights, horse races, and sex play for sale.
+Distraction is everywhere, from street food, a dozen wildly different taverns, gambling, pit fights, and horse races.
 History is alive, politics lethal, business lucrative, and the adventures will be unbelievable.
 Hundreds of locations, more than sixty detailed NPC’s and over a dozen factions to choose from.
 Are you ready?
 Then open the book before you and read…

 “In the name of the Empire That Was, I greet you with peace.